-Timeliness in the submission of: Submission Details: Points Received Total Points Rotation Schedule Rotation schedule is submitted to Clinical Manager within 48 hours of starting the rotation 10 Typhon Patient logs All entries are made within 7 days of patient encounter.
-No abundance of logs missing information.
+Timeliness in the submission of: Submission Details: Points Received Total Points Rotation Schedule Rotation schedule and clinical site safety forms are submitted into Canvas within 48 hours of starting the rotation.
+If the student rotation start date is delay, student must email notify the clinical team of their start date.
+10 Typhon Patient logs All entries are made within 7 days of patient encounter.
+No abundance of information is missing.
 All patients seen are entered (even observed patients).
-All patient logs must be entered by 5:00pm on the last Thursday of the rotation.
-10 Typhon Time Logs match (relatively) the submitted clinical rotation/preceptor schedule.
+All patient logs must be entered, data exported, and submitted into Canvas by 8:00am on the last Thursday of the rotation.
+10 Typhon Time Logs Time logs match (relatively) the submitted clinical rotation/preceptor schedule.
 Time is entered within 7 days of experience.
-All time logs must be entered by 5:00 pm on the last Thursday of the clinical rotation.
+All time logs must be entered, data exported, and submitted into Canvas by 8:00am on the last Thursday of the rotation.
 10 Changes to Schedule Changes (if any) in schedule are submitted in writing to Clinical Manager PRIOR to the change occurring when possible.
-Last minute schedule changes in which it is not possible to notify the program PRIOR to the schedule change are communicated to the program ASAP.
-10 Clinical Shift and Call Back Day Attendance Student present for all scheduled shifts.
-If student needs to miss a day of rotation, he/she.they gets approval from the program prior to discussing with the preceptor.
-Student attends all scheduled program call back days in a timely manner and demonstrates professional behavior as outlined in the student manual.
-10 Written Assignments Completed and uploaded as directed in canvas by 3pm on the 4 th Friday of each rotation.
-10 Additional Rotation Assignments (Rosh Rotation exams, Aquifer Virtual Cases, etc.) Rosh Review assessment examinations are completed and submitted as directed.
-Aquifer cases are completed appropriately and submitted as directed.
-Both assignments are submitted on the 5 th Monday of the rotation by 8am.
-10 Student Evaluation of Preceptor/Clerkship Completed and submitted in Typhon by 5pm on the last Thursday of each rotation.
-10 Mid-Rotation Self- Evaluation The student must submit the mid-rotation self-evaluation complete in its entirety in Canvas by 5pm on the fourth Monday of each rotation.
-Mid-rotation self-evaluations may be delivered, faxed, scanned or emailed to the clinical team and MUST BE SIGNED BY THE PRECEPTOR.
-10 EOR Supplemental Learning Assignment Complete in its entirety and submitted, as directed, by 8 am on the Monday following the End of Rotation Examination 10 TOTAL: 100
+Last minute schedule changes in which it is not possible to notify the program PRIOR to the schedule change are communicated to the program immediately.
+10 Clinical Shift and Call Back Day Attendance Student is present for all scheduled shifts.
+If student needs to miss a day of rotation, he/she/they received approval from the program and did not request an excused absence from their clinical preceptor.
+Student attends all scheduled program call back days in a timely manner and demonstrates professional behavior as outlined in the policy manual.
+10 Assignments: Write-Up & Aquifer Assignments are completed and uploaded as directed into canvas by 3:00pm on the 4 th Friday of each rotation.
+10 Assignments: Rosh Review Exam, Additional Aquifer &/or Access Medicine Virtual Patient Cases Rosh Review assessment exams are completed and submitted into Canvas by 8:00am on the 5 th Monday of each rotation.
+Aquifer &/or Access Medicine virtual patient cases are completed appropriately and submitted as directed.
+10 Student Evaluation of Preceptor/Clerkship Completed in entirety in Typhon, exported as a PDF, and submitted in Canvas by 8:00am on the 6^{th} Thursday of each rotation.
+10 Mid-Rotation Self- Evaluation Completed in entirety using the provided hardcopy evaluation by the program.
+Submitted into Canvas as a PDF by in Canvas by 8:00am on the fourth Monday of each rotation.
+Mid-rotation self-evaluations MUST BE SIGNED BY THE PRECEPTOR on file.
+10 EOR Supplemental Learning Assignment Complete in entirety and submitted as a PDF into Canvas by 8:00am on the Monday following the End of Rotation Exam (1 st Monday of the new rotation).
+10 TOTAL: 100